 What is the number one thing you hate doing?
 After flossing, of course.
 For my clients, it’s usually cold calling.
 Picking up the phone and calling someone they’ve never really established a relationship with — or even met — and trying to sell them on a product or service is tough for most people.

 While it can be a tough job picking up a phone, not knowing what the result will be — a total waste of time?
 A big sale? — it’s a major part of being a small business owner.

 1. Prep a script or bullet points

 Before you pick up the phone, jot down an outline of what you want to cover.
 It doesn’t need to be word for word (and you don’t want to sound like you’re reading cue cards).
 But make sure you map out your opening pitch and your major talking points, as well as your wrap-up and call to action.
 You want to end with a sentence or two that tells them exactly what next step you want them to take and how to take it.
-Instead of ending with “So, what do you think?,” you’ll want to say something like: “When are you available to meet for a 30-minute free consultation?” or “Can I sign you up for a month of pies?”
+Instead of ending with “So, what do you think?,” you’ll want to say something like: “When are you available to meet for a 30-minute no-cost consultation?” or “Can I sign you up for a month of pies?”

 2. Tailor your script to your audience

 Once you have your basic script down, think about the call you’re about to make.
 Think about the person answering the phone.
 What needs do they have, that you can take care of?
 How can your product or service make their life easier?
 Think of one or two ways to personalize your talking points for each call.
 The time and energy you put into researching the person you’re pitching to, and tweaking your pitch, will be well worth it.